 - Wait till the process completes - this might take a while, depending on the amount of content and media you have on your project

-- You will now find all your content and media in the Umbraco backoffice
+- You will now see all your content and media in the Umbraco backoffice

 - Go to the Umbraco backoffice on the environment you want to restore content and media to

-- You will now have the option to restore content from any of your Cloud environments
+- You will now have the option to restore content from any Cloud environment that's to the right of the current environment in the deployment workflow

-- To ensure the restore will succeed, make sure that your environments have the same meta data.
+- To ensure the restore will succeed, make sure that your environments have the same meta data and structure files

 - Click Restore from .. and wait till the process completes - this might take a while, depending on the amount of content and media you have on your project